‘Magic’ Self Saucing Lemon Pudding

 Instructions

-- Pre-heat the oven to 355F / 180C and grease a medium sized high-sided baking dish with butter.
+- Pre-heat the oven to 355F / 180C (note this is for a fan oven – if you have a conventional oven increase to 390F/200C).
+Grease a medium sized high-sided baking dish with butter.

 - Mix together the flour, sugar and lemon zest in a medium bowl.1 cup self-raising flour, ½ cup sugar, 1 lemon